 We'll look in more depth at coopering tools and how to make them.
 We'll show you how to make a full size Cooper's plane and we'll look how you can repurpose larger handplanes to make smaller coopered parts.

 All tools for the class are provided.
 We recommend bringing a digital camera to record the steps to make the bucket.

 More about this class

 There are no pre-requisites for this class.
-Welcome folks new to woodworking to take this class.
-Some of the tools and techniques listed in the class description may sound daunting but they are simple to learn and fun to do.
+We welcome folks new to woodworking to take this class.
+Some of the tools and techniques listed in the class description may sound daunting but they are simple to learn and fun to use.
 This is one of those classes where everybody helps out everybody else.
 We've had grannies to teens take the class!

 Class Information and Registration